silveirabeatriz/silveirabeatriz/README.md

 ### Hi there 👋 Welcome to my Github profile.
 Software Engineering Student | Frontend Development

-Brazilian professional living in Germany, curious and courageous to change country and face different professional challenges.
-In January 2015, I made the bold decision to relocate to Germany from Brazil looking for more opportunities to grow and learn.
+Brazilian professional living in Germany, successfully completed my first internship, where I worked for 5 months with TypeScript and React.
+I am curious and courageous, having made the decision to relocate to Germany from Brazil in January 2015, seeking more opportunities to grow and learn.

 Driven by a profound interest in technology and communication, I discovered my enthusiasm for web development.
-With experience in creation, design and marketing and motivation to contribute to Frontend or Full Stack Development.
-I'm looking forward to dive deeper in Programming and Development and learn more from experienced professionals.
+With experience in creation, design, and marketing, coupled with the motivation to contribute to Frontend or Full Stack Development, I am eager to dive deeper into Programming and Development and learn more from experienced professionals.

 - 🌎 I'm from Brazil and I live in Germany.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and React.
-- 🍀 I want to learn: React
+- 🍀 I want to learn: TypeScript.

 - 📫 How to reach me:
 <div>